Victoria Song: 2018–present: Solo debut, acting and debut album

-On May 19, 2020, Victoria released her self-titled solo album digitally after being postponed since 2017.
+On May 19, 2020, Song released her self-titled solo album digitally after being postponed since 2017.
 The album consists of ten tracks, including the previously released single "Roof on Fire" (2018) and three English-language tracks.
 The lead single, "Up To Me" was also released in the same day along with its music video.
 The album sold over 250,000 copies in its first 22 hours of pre-sale, making Victoria Song the fastest Chinese female artist to reach diamond certification on QQ Music in 2020.
 The album reached No. 1 place on QQ Music after sold over than 300,000 copies in the first weeks.
 In the next few weeks, she also released music videos for "怀念" and "官能支配 (Functional Control)".

-In the summer of 2020, Victoria participated in the 2020 edition of the Chinese version of Produce 101, called Chuang 2020 where she was an MC and a mentor.
+In the summer of 2020, Song participated in the 2020 edition of the Chinese version of Produce 101, called Chuang 2020 where she was an MC and a mentor.
 She also performed on the show.

-In August 2020, Victoria's female-centric drama Love Yourself was released both in China and Internationally.
+In August 2020, Song's female-centric drama Love Yourself was released both in China and Internationally.
 She stars as a television reporter who is lost about love.

 In 2021, Song terminated her endorsement contract with the clothing manufacturer H&M after it criticized China for human rights violations against Uyghurs in the Xinjiang region of China where cotton for clothing products is grown.
-In April 2021, SM Entertainment announced that their contract with Victoria had ended.
+In April 2021, SM Entertainment announced that their contract with Song had ended.

-In 2022, Victoria starred in Beloved Life as Du Di, a resident Ob-gyn.
+In 2022, Song starred in Beloved Life as Du Di, a resident Ob-gyn.

-In 2023, Victoria took the role of Han Lu in the film Post Truth.
+In 2023, Song took the role of Han Lu in the film Post Truth.
 She had been on a roadshow around China to promote the film.